Registration Guide 2020-2021

 Westwood Staff continues to practice lifelong learning during our professional learning community time.
 Information and sessions include a variety of professional learning including how to teach students how to be resilient, numeracy, literacy and healthy living and ethical citizenship.

-Registered Psychologist working with students who identify as LGBTQ+
+- Registered Psychologist for students who identify as LGBTQ+

 IMPORTANT CONTACTS AT WESTWOOD